The State of Our Churches

 If you're still not convinced, look through some of the websites listed.
 Many churches straight up celebrate or encourage homosexuality and other sins.

 As a bonus, here's a guide on how to perform a land acknowledgement during your ELCA church service.
-Martin Luther must be appalled at what his name has now been attached to.
+I wonder what Martin Luther would think about the ELCA in it's current form.

 Evangelicals Are Not Off the Hook